rvbug/neovim/README.md

 | `:checkhealth` | check the status of your neovim, LSP, linters etc|

 # Keymaps
 The keyboard shortcut for specific commands used in **`keymaps.lua`**.
-> *I am planning to switch to tmux shortly for window and tile*

 | Command | Mapped to | Description |
 | --- | ---| --- |